-New Pond Farm is home to a beautiful and diverse herd of dairy cows including the following breeds: Ayrshire, Brown Swiss, Holstein, Jersey, American Milking Shorthorn, and Dutch-Belted.
+New Pond Farm is home to a beautiful and diverse herd of dairy cows including the following breeds: Ayrshire, Holstein, Jersey, & American Milking Shorthorn.

 If you visit in the late spring or summer, the herd may be seen grazing in our lush pastures in the late afternoons and evenings.
 Our farmers follow a rotational grazing practice to insure the animals’ access to fresh pastures.
 These areas are surrounded by electric fences- so please be careful not to touch!

 During your late fall and winter visits to the farm, you will see the cows resting in the barnyard and in their free-stall barn, adjacent to our main milking barn.
 They continue to enjoy a grass-based diet as they consume bales of hay (over 2,000 bales during the winter months!) that was cut from our pastures and those of our neighbors.

 There are usually fourteen cows in residence and of these, four or five are in the milking rotation at any one time.
 They are milked morning and afternoon.
-We pasteurize every other day in our State Licensed Dairy, so customers are treated to freshest milk in the area!
+We pasteurize almost every other day in our State Licensed Dairy, so customers are treated to freshest milk in the area!
 Our milk is not homogenized so our cream rises to the top.
 You can shake the bottle for rich creamy milk, or skim it off to make butter.

-The Dairy Annex (attached to the Milking Barn but accessed from our circular driveway) offers milk and yogurt for sale from 7am to 7pm.
+The Dairy Annex (attached to the Milking Barn and accessed from our circular driveway) offers milk and yogurt for sale from 7am to 7pm daily.

 American Milking Shorthorn

 Originating in Northeastern England.
 Bred for dairy or beef.
 Ours have been bred for dairy and will therefore have strong dairy traits.
 Beautifully colored red, white, and sometimes even roan (a rich mixture of red and white, and cannot be found in any other breed of dairy cattle).
 They are excellent milk producers.
 They are […]